dwyl/hq/README.md

 dwyl exists with one mission in mind:
 > Empower people to sustainably unlock their potential and pursue their passion.

-If you'd like to know more, please read on or take a look at https://github.com/dwyl/start-here
+If you'd like to know more or join the dwyl community, please read on or take a look at https://github.com/dwyl/start-here

 # One Metric That Matters